How to Wash Yoga Blankets for Lasting Quality and Comfort

 Introduction

-Quick Answer: Most yoga blankets should be washed in cold water on a delicate/hand-wash cycle with a mild bleach-free detergent.
-To prevent shrinking or fiber damage, air drying is the best method, though cotton blankets can be tumbled for a 10–15 minute low-heat dryer limit to restore softness.
+Quick Answer: Most yoga blankets should be washed in cold water on a delicate/hand-wash cycle using a mild bleach-free detergent, followed by air drying.
+Cotton blankets are the exception and can be finished with a 10–15 minute low-heat dryer limit to restore their soft texture.

 Why Proper Blanket Care is Essential

-Yoga blankets are more than just cozy accessories; they are functional tools that provide structural support in poses like Sarvangasana (Shoulderstand) or Bharadvajasana (Seated Twist).
+Yoga blankets are functional tools that provide structural support in poses like Sarvangasana (Shoulderstand) or Bharadvajasana (Seated Twist).
+When a blanket is washed incorrectly, it can lose its "heft" or become misshapen, compromising its ability to support your body safely.
 If restorative yoga is a regular part of your routine, our Restorative Yoga post is a helpful companion.
-When a blanket is washed incorrectly, it can lose its "heft" or become misshapen, which compromises its ability to support your body safely.

 Preparing Your Blanket for the Wash

-Before you toss your blanket into the machine, take a moment to prepare the fabric.
-This prevents unnecessary wear and tear on the fibers and the machine itself.
+Before you toss your blanket into the machine, take a moment to prepare the fabric to prevent unnecessary wear and tear.

-- Address Shedding: New loom-woven blankets often shed or "pill" initially.
-For a look at how Hugger Mugger props are built for long-term use, see our Yoga Prop Guide.
+2. Address Shedding: New loom-woven blankets often shed or "pill" initially.
 A gentle first wash helps settle these loose fibers.
+For a look at how our props are built for long-term use, see our Yoga Prop Guide.

 Step-by-Step: How to Wash Yoga Blankets

-Most modern washing machines have settings that are safe for yoga props if you minimize agitation and heat.
+Most modern washing machines are safe for yoga props if you minimize agitation and heat.

-Step 1: Select the right cycle.
-Set your machine to the delicate/hand-wash cycle.
+1. Select the right cycle: Set your machine to the delicate/hand-wash cycle.
 This uses a slower agitation rate to prevent the blanket from stretching or the weave from loosening.

-Step 2: Use cold water.
-Always use cold water.
-Heat is the primary cause of shrinkage for cotton and recycled fiber blankets.
-Cold water also preserves the vibrancy of the colors.
+2. Use cold water: Always use cold water.
+Heat is the primary cause of shrinkage for cotton and recycled fiber blankets, while cold water also preserves color vibrancy.

-Step 3: Choose a mild detergent.
-Use a small amount of liquid mild bleach-free detergent.
-For wool-blend blankets, use a detergent specifically designed for wool to maintain the natural fibers.
+3. Choose a mild detergent: Use a small amount of liquid mild bleach-free detergent.
+For wool-blend blankets, use a detergent specifically designed for wool.

-Step 4: Skip the fabric softener.
-This is critical.
-No fabric softener should be used, as it leaves a waxy residue that makes the fabric slippery and reduces the blanket's natural breathability and grip.
+4. Skip the fabric softener: Use no fabric softener, as it leaves a waxy residue that makes the fabric slippery and reduces breathability and grip.

-Step 5: Load the machine evenly.
-Ensure the load is balanced by washing two or three blankets at a time.
+5. Load the machine evenly: Wash two or three blankets at a time to keep the load balanced.
 Do not overstuff the machine, as this leads to inadequate rinsing and excessive wrinkling.

 Key Takeaway: Using a delicate/hand-wash cycle and cold water is the most effective way to prevent shrinkage and keep your blanket's weave tight and supportive.